HarshVardhanSh/Deep-Learning-in-Computer-vision-projects-/README.md

 2. Happy House Project : Dataset - Pictures of faces of people.
 Goal was to classify faces in two categories : happy and unhappy. if network says happy then only the person will be allowed to enter the house.
 Used Convonet Architecture implemented with Keras framework.

+3. Dog Breed Classification : This is a featured competition at Kaggle.
+I participated in that competition and contributed this project.
+Implemented pretrained vgg19 neural network architecture for prediction of 120 breed classes.

-3. Resnet Implementation : Implemented Residual Network using Keras and Tensorflow
+4. Resnet Implementation : Implemented Residual Network Architecture using Keras and Tensorflow